-The Welcome Center (Tour Stop 1) is accessible.
+The Visitor Center (Tour Stop 1) is accessible.
 The restrooms within the building are accessible.
 A free wheelchair is available on request.

 The Theater is accessible.
 The 18-minute film is closed captioned.